Organ meats must be fresh and from healthy animals in order to make a tasty and nutritious dish.

 Let this all simmer for 10-15 minutes longer.
 Stirring occasionally.

-Add salt and fresh pepper to taste. (more can be added later)
+Add salt to taste. (more can be added later)

 Turn off stove and allow contents of pan to cool for 30-60 minutes.